 Parents are vital in the role of their baby’s care.
-When the Pavilion opens in June of 2018, our private NICU rooms will allow parents to stay with their infant as much as they want, 24 hours a day.
+Our private NICU rooms allow parents to stay with their infant as much as they want, 24 hours a day.

 Prior to entering the NICU, all visitors must wash their hands in a special way.
 Maintaining clean hands is the best way to prevent the spread of infection to our littlest patients.
-Just outside the NICU area, there is a scrub sink with a video that explains how to properly clean your hands before entering.
 If you have any questions, please ask someone from our NICU care team.

-Our preemies and at-risk newborns thrive in the comfort of our womb-like cradles.
-When the Pavilion opens in June of 2018, each baby will have his or her own private room with accommodations for parents to stay with their baby.
+Our preemies and at-risk newborns thrive in the comfort of our womb-like cradles and each baby has his or her own private room with accommodations for parents to stay with their baby.

 Special Care for NICU Babies